ETA 29 and 19

 Consequently, the ETA appeared as the plan engine on a number of published Aeromodeller Plans Service control line stunt designs of this era, including Eric Higley's illustrated "Hopit" which was published in the March 1951 issue of "Aeromodeller".

 The Mk.
 II ETA 29 is one of the rarest models in complete and original condition - it was only in production for some 5 months.
-And speaking of rarest models, it was during this period that Ken Bedford experimented with a crankshaft front rotary valve (FRV) version of the ETA 29.
+And speaking of rarest models, it was during this period that Ken Bedford experimented with a crankshaft front rotary valve (FRV) version of the ETA 29, presumably for control-line stunt applications.
 Miles Patience discovered this unique prototype among a large grouping of ETA items which appears to have come from Eric Bedford’s estate, along with many other interesting items.
 Miles’ ETA discoveries are documented on John Lichnerowicz’s previously-mentioned website.

 ETA 29 Mk.
 III - Nov.
 1950 - Aug.
 1956

 In November 1950 the Mk.
 III version of the ETA 29 appeared.
 The earliest examples differed little in external appearance from the MK.
 II.
 The new model retained the same head with angled glow-plug, the un-anodized one-piece backplate/venturi unit, the alloy rear disc and (initially at least) the large-diameter front bearing housing which had been used on the Mk.
 I and Mk.
 II engines.

 However, this latter feature was most likely a simple matter of using up existing castings, since the front housing was soon revised, presumably after the existing castings had been used up.
 Previously-discussed engine number 29177 (nominally the 177th example of the Mk.
 III) retains the large diameter front end, but by the time we get to illustrated engine number 329328 the smaller-diameter component has been introduced.